 Beau approached us a few months ago to ask about breaking into consulting.
 He had the epiphany that consulting was his calling in life, and went searching for details – finding MC in the process.

 Beau’s questions are probably similar to your questions – “Is now the right time?
 I have a crappy undergrad GPA – do I have a chance?
 Is my resume where it needs to be?”
-We offered to complete a Power Half Hour for Beau so we could share his process with you – and how we helped him along the way.
+We offered to complete a one-on-one coaching session for Beau so we could share his process with you – and how we helped him along the way.

-If you’re in the same boat – wanting to break in, but without a strategy – check out what we have to say below, and feel free to sign up for a Power Half Hour.
+If you’re in the same boat – wanting to break in, but without a strategy – check out what we have to say below, and feel free to sign up for a coaching session.
 Also – scroll down to the end of the article and see what came out of our conversation just 3 weeks after we talked!

 Hey Beau – I’m excited to talk to you today.
 We’ve got your resume to go through, and as I gather you have a whole bunch of questions about consulting.
 Is that right?